What to do

 You may present this sequence by either performing it yourself or directing others to perform it.

-You will accompany your sequence with a description that explains what the key features are, what makes them unique, and how you have used them to create your sequence.
-This description should also describe the whakapapa of each feature and any tribal variations in the features and why these occur.
+Your sequence must be accompanied with a written or verbal submission that explains what the key features are, what makes them unique, and how you have used them to create your sequence.
+This should also explain the whakapapa of each key feature and discuss any tribal variations in the key features.

 Part 1